xpw0222/uchicago-pyanno/docs/source/models.rst

 Glossary
 --------

+annotations
+    The values emitted by the annotator on the available data items.
+    In the documentation,
+    :math:`x_i^j`, indicates the i-th annotation for annotator j.

 labels
     The possible annotations.
-They may be numbers, or strings, or any discrete set of objects
+They may be numbers, or strings, or any discrete set of objects.

 class
-    Every set of labels is ordered and numbered from 0 to K. The number associated with each label is the label class
+    Every set of labels is ordered and numbered from 0 to K. The number associated with each label is the label class.
+The ground truth label class for each data item, i, is indicated in the documentation as :math:`y_i`.

 prevalence
     The prior probability of label classes